cheshmi/mining-bench/README.md

     git clone https://github.com/cheshmi/\\mining-bench.git
     cd mining-bench
 ```

 * The singularity image should be pulled to the same directory that the code is cloned using:
  ```
-    singularity pull <link is provided in the AD>}.
+    singularity pull <link is provided in the AD>
  ```
 You can test the image by running the following command from the current directory:
 ```
 singularity exec sparse.sif /source/codelet_mining/build/demo/spmv_demo --matrix ./LFAT5.mtx --numerical_operation SPMV --storage_format CSR

 ```
  The output is set of comma seprated values such matrix specification and execution time of different tools.

   * The datasets should be downloaded by calling: